Explore sustainable and environmentally friendly techniques and concepts for making sculpture through the inherent beauty of natural materials.

 Within this remit to explore and learn traditional and modern sculpture techniques processes and practice.

-Including at least one day trip a year to source materials from nature or forage for scrap.
+You may wish to bring in source materials from nature or forage for scrap.
 Wood, the most readily available and greenest of all materials, can be found in Parks and Wood land, Skips, or drift wood from the beach.

 By the end you will:

 Make finished pieces of sculpture that could be described as green, environmentally sensitive and aware.

 Know the work of artists working in related ways.